ismailfaruqi/tech-choices/README.md

 ### 1. Programming Language: Java

 Java is still de-facto language in enterprise that needs speed.
-Nuff said.
+Java Virtual Machine (JVM) is very mature, lots of tools built around it, and it has wealth of SDKs that no other languages can imagine.
+The amount of people who can write Java is also abundant, so at least you won't have the programmer skill shortage problem on Java-based systems.

 ### 2. Architecture: Monolithic to Microservices